 Goodwill is tested for impairment at the reporting unit level by first assessing qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of the Company's reporting unit is less than its carrying amount.
 The Company's qualitative assessment is based on various macroeconomic, industry-specific, and company specific factors.
 These factors include: (i) industry or economic trends; (ii) current, historical, or projected financial performance, and; (iii) the Company's market capitalization.
 After assessing the totality of events and circumstances, if the Company determines that it is not more likely than not that the fair value of the Company's reporting unit is less than its carrying amount, no further assessment is performed.
-If the Company determines that it is more likely than not that the fair value of the Company's reporting unit is less than its carrying amount, no further assessment is performed.
 If the Company determines that it is more likely than not that the fair value of the Company's reporting unit is less than its carrying amount, the Company calculates the fair value of the reporting unit and compares the fair value to the reporting unit's carrying amount.
 An impairment charge is recognized if the fair value of the business (reporting unit) is less than its carrying value.
 The Company has identified two reporting units for the purpose of goodwill impairment testing, Ctrack and Inseego North America ("INA"), and performed a qualitative test for goodwill impairment of the two reporting units during the fourth fiscal quarter.
 Based upon the results of qualitative testing, the Company believed that it was more-likely-than not that the fair value of these reporting units were greater than their respective carrying values.
-For the years ended December 31, 2022, 2021 and 2020, the Company recorded no impairment loss related to goodwill.
+For the years ended December 31, 2023 and 2022, the Company recorded no impairment loss related to goodwill.